jekyll/minima/_posts/2020-10-04-habit-tracker.md

 ---
 layout: post
-title: Excel sheet to track your habits
+title: Excel sheet to track your habits (Seinfeld Strategy)
 published: true
 description: There are multiple apps that help you track your habits.
 But none of them offers the flexibility that this excel sheet offers.
 permalink: /habit-tracker/